asternoeld/greends-pml/docs/T7_ensemble_methods.md

 <details markdown="block">
 <summary> Variable importance</summary>

-## Variable importance
+## Interpretability and Variable importance

+**Interpretability** is critically important in machine learning, acting as the bridge between high-performing algorithms and human trust, safety, and understanding.
-Since interpretability is a concept difficult to define precisely, people eager to gain insights about the driving forces at work behind random forests predictions often focus on variable importance, a measure of the influence of each input variable to predict the output [Scornet, 2021](https://arxiv.org/pdf/2001.04295).
+Since interpretability is a concept difficult to define precisely, people focus  on **variable importance**, a measure of the influence of each input feature to predict the output.

+### Variable importance in random forests

+Let's start with a particular family of models: trees and forests [Scornet, 2021](https://arxiv.org/pdf/2001.04295).
 In Breiman (2001) original random forests, there exist two importance
 measures:

 1. **Mean Decrease Impurity**, MDI, or Gini importance, see Breiman (2002),